nimbly/Resolve/README.md

 # Resolve

-Resolve is a dependency resolver able to call functions or methods or make new instances of classes with the aid of a PSR-11 compliant container.
+Resolve is an autowiring and dependency resolver able to call functions or methods or make new instances of classes with the aid of a PSR-11 compliant container.

+Use Resolve in your own project or library when you would like to leverage dependency injection decoupled from a specific `ContainerInterface` implmentation.

 ## Installation